POSTS TAGGED: Samsung

-Posted January 7, 2014 By: Will Verduzco
+Posted January 7, 2014 at 01:00 pm by Will Verduzco

 Modern Samsung devices generally pack class-leading specifications, great battery life, fantastic screens, and more features than you can shake a stick at.
 They’re also one of the better OEMs for providing somewhat timely firmware updates on at least their flagship devices.

 Arguably, all of this equates to some of the best devices on the market, and you wouldn’t be faulted for thinking that their market share demonstrates this.
 But one thing that’s a bit harder to argue is the aesthetic beauty of their custom TouchWiz UI.
 Often the butt of many jokes, the company’s take on the Android UI is a face only the Korean OEM could love.
 And in its current version, it leaves much to be desired t. . .
 READ ON »

 Posted December 7, 2013 at 01:30 pm by egzthunder1